NYU-VIS-FALL2018/storytelling-group-13/README.md

 ![Visualization 1](images/vis1.PNG "Visualization 1")

-#### Description ####
-* Circles represent the airports present in the US
+* The circles represent airports present in the US.
-* Size of the circle represent average flight delay (in minutes) for a particular airport
+* The size of circle represents average flight delay (in minutes) for a particular airport.
-* Colour intensity of the circle represents the total number of flights per day (inbound + outbound) handled by a particular airport
+* The colour intensity of circle represents total number of daily flights (inbound and outbound) handled by a particular airport.

 ![Visualization 2](images/vis2.PNG "Visualization 2")